Siege of Sadr City: April 2008 US–Iraqi assault

-On May 3, U.S. forces, using a guided multiple-launch rocket system (GMLRS), struck a militant command and control center housed in a building just 55 yd away from the al-Sadr Hospital, one of two main hospitals in Sadr City.
-The U.S. strike caused heavy damage to the hospital, destroying or damaging a dozen ambulances and wounding 28 civilians.
+On May 3, US forces, using a guided multiple-launch rocket system (GMLRS), struck a militant command and control center housed in a building just 55 yd away from the al-Sadr Hospital, one of two main hospitals in Sadr City.
+The strike caused heavy damage to the hospital, destroying or damaging a dozen ambulances and wounding 28 civilians.

-Over the next week, militiamen in Sadr City and the neighboring suburbs continued emplacing IEDs, firing rockets and attacking U.S. forces constructing the barrier along al-Quds street.
-However U.S. forces from the 2nd Stryker Cavalry Regiment, the 3rd Infantry Division, the 4th Infantry Division, the 10th Mountain Division and the 25th Infantry Division, supported by UAVs firing Hellfire missiles, Bradley APCs, M1 tanks and U.S. Special Forces, inflicted heavy casualties on the militiamen.
-The U.S. military claimed that between May 3 and May 9, it had killed at least 76 militiamen.
+Over the next week, militiamen in Sadr City and the neighboring suburbs continued emplacing IEDs, firing rockets and attacking US forces constructing the barrier along al-Quds street.
+However, US forces from the 2nd Stryker Cavalry Regiment, the C/1-64 Armor Regiment, 3rd Infantry Division, the 4th Infantry Division, the 10th Mountain Division and the 25th Infantry Division, supported by UAVs firing Hellfire missiles, Bradley APCs, M1 tanks and US Special Forces, inflicted heavy casualties on the militiamen.
+The US forces claimed that between May 3 and May 9, they had killed at least 76 militiamen.
 The vast majority of militiamen killed were killed by infantrymen assigned to A and C Co 2/30th Infantry Regiment, units from the 10th Mountain Division staged at JSS Oubaidy and JSS Baladiat, respectively.